hazarjast/multi_room_audio_rtk8821cu/README.md

 To confirm which number sound card to use cat '/proc/asound/cards' which will list all that are available.

 Once rebooted,  use 'alsamixer; to ensure levels for 'PCM', 'Line', and 'Master' are turned up and any 'auto-mute' feature is deactivated.
 From there we can use iPeng on iOS or iPadOS (cost: $8.99 USD) to control LMServer.

+##Thanks
+Shout out to **morrownr** for his excellent Realtek 8821cu driver repository which is the cornerstone of this project!